The Main Players

 - Woobie, Destroyer of Worlds: It's not exactly willingly, but Fai shuts down a whole dimension with a magic-powered freak out once his curse activates in Celes, and he nearly did so earlier in Infinity when Sakura's soul was split from her body.

 - Yaoi Guys: With Kurogane.
-Like most CLAMP pairings it's not made explicit, but their body language around each other in their crossover appearance in xxxHolic after the end of the series is pretty telling.
+Like most CLAMP pairings, it's not made explicit, but their body language around each other in their crossover appearance in xxxHolic after the end of the series is pretty telling, especially considering who created them.

 Mokona Modoki (Soel)